COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Choose a preferred exam location, paying attention to seat availability

-- Once you ’Confirm’ the appointment, you will obtain a 16-digit confirmation number from Prometric
+- Once you ’Confirm’ the appointment, you will obtain an appointment ID and email confirmation for your appointment.

-- The Prometric site does not recognize my NBOME ID number.
+- The testing site site does not recognize my NBOME ID number.
 What should I do?

-- In order for Prometric to recognize your NBOME ID number, you must first register for the COMLEX-USA computerized examination via your NBOME Account.
+- In order for your NBOME ID number to be recognized, you must first register for the COMLEX-USA computerized examination via your NBOME Account.
 If you are still having problems, please contact Client Services by email or calling 866.479.6828.

 - Are any fees associated with rescheduling or canceling examinations?